 2. Food Safety Legislation in Pakistan

-The focus of the article is the role of government and the citizens of the country to achieve the food safety levels by enforcement or by proper legislation, the reason for the implementation is to authorize the state, the citizen has to play a major role in the implementation of legislative sachem offered by the government.
-The state provides the legal configuration, include several conditions for providing safe food to the people.
-These include banning the sale of adulterated products, biosafety measures by keeping different Sops and etc. Every country has its own framework to ensure food safety, according to their religion and believe.
+The focus of the article is on the role of government and the citizens of the country to achieve the food safety levels by enforcement or by proper legislation, the reason for the implementation is to authorize the state, and the citizen has to play a major role in the implementation of legislative sachem offered by the government.
+The state provides the legal configuration, including several conditions for providing safe food to the people.
+These include banning the sale of adulterated products, biosafety measures by keeping different Sops and etc. Every country has its own framework to ensure food safety, according to its religion and beliefs.
 If we talk about Pakistan, there is no infrastructure but we have a set of laws according to Islam, to ensure food safety in the country.
-If the government had played its role to implement these laws a long time ago then we have solved many of the problems about food safety.
+If the government had played its role to implement these laws a long time ago then we have solved many of the problems regarding food safety.
 But like other laws, food safety laws are very down for implementation.

 3. Law dealing with Food Safety in Pakistan

 There is a number of laws related to food safety in Pakistan.
 However, these laws have categories according to the need, there are different laws for the hygiene production of food products, saving transport of the products and the supply of food products, and as a whole, we can say there are laws from Farm to Fork to ensure the food safety of the products.

 There are four laws in Pakistan that particularly bargain with food safety.
 Three of these laws have a direct relation to issues affiliated with food safety, while 4th law is named Pakistan Standards & Quality Control Authority Act (PSQCA), but is indirectly related to food hygiene.
 A short review of these laws is given ahead: